-If you wish to install a 3rd party add-in network card instead of using the onboard LAN, set this item to Disabled.
+If you wish to install a 3rd party add-in network card instead of using the onboard LAN, set this item to Disabled

-→ Green I AN
+→ Green LAN

-When the onboard LAN function and Green LAN are enabled, the system will dynamically detects if LAN cable(s) is connected or not.
+When the onboard LAN function and Green LAN are enabled, the system will dynamically detect if a LAN cable is connected or not.
 If not, the corresponding LAN controller will be disabled automatically.
 (Default: Disabled)

-SMART LAN (LAN Cable Diagnostic Function)
+→ SMART LAN (LAN Cable Diagnostic Function)